How to Use NETWORKDAYS Function in Excel (6 Examples)

 Average workdays per month with DATEDIF and NETWORKDAYS

-6. Use NETWORKDAYS Function in VBA Macro
+Example 6 – Use the NETWORKDAYS Function in a VBA Macro

-• Press ALT+F11 to open the Visual Basic Editor window.
+• Press Alt + F11 to open the Visual Basic Editor window.

-• Click Insert >> select Module.
+• Click Insert and select Module.

 Insert Module